guardianproject/info/content/services.md

 ---
 We offer services for-hire for a variety of work related to our mission, projects and code-base.

-We have deployed fully secure service infrastructures for mobile devices, from client to server, using open protocols and standards, such as XMPP+OMEMO and SIP+ZRTP.
+We have deployed fully secure service infrastructures for mobile devices, from client to server, using open protocols and standards, such as the [Matrix Protocol](https://letsconvene.im).
 We utilize and promote the adoption of public, transparent collaborative development processes, built on Git (Gitlab, Github), Continuous Integration (Travis, Gitlab-CI), test driven development practices, and public communications channels like mailing lists and secure group messaging.

 We build software with modularity in mind, utilizing Gradle (Android), CocoaPods (iOS), NPM and other systems, to build upon, or create if needed, reusable, testable, reproducible code libraries.
 Finally, we offer usability testing, quality assurance, and release acceptance processes, to ensure we are effectively delivering upon the desired enhancements and product roadmap.

 ## Engagement Team

 Our team is made of product leads, software developers, user experience designers, and user advocates who have been working in mobile application and platform development for over twenty years.
 For the past nine years, as Guardian Project, we have focused equally on developing our own technology, while fostering deep partnerships with human rights and activists organizations in need of our services.
 This includes engaging deeply with partners’ staff to uplift their knowledge and skill set to be able to support their technical programs long term.
-We have also worked to incubate mobile support for keyprivacy technologies such as Tor, GnuPG, OTR, SQLCipher and Debian, where interest in emerging platforms directly within the communities themselves was nascent.
+We have also worked to incubate mobile support for key privacy technologies such as Tor, GnuPG, OTR, SQLCipher and Debian, where interest in emerging platforms directly within the communities themselves was nascent.

   * Engagement Manager: Works with client to define needs, scope, milestones and schedule
     Solution Architect: Works with all parties to design the solution specification and specific tickets